-Lyle Lovett Guitar String Awareness Ribbon pendant made out of Lyle Lovett’s donated guitar strings, by jeweler and 2x breast cancer survivor Elisa Guida.
+Lyle Lovett Guitar String Awareness Ribbon pendant made out of Lyle Lovett’s used/played guitar strings, by jeweler and 2x breast cancer survivor Elisa Guida.
 Pendant is app.
 2″ and comes with a 16″ or 18″ gold colored chain.
-This piece is made to order and takes approximately 6-8 weeks to complete.
-These pieces are hand made and may vary slightly.
+Due to the high demand of the StringsforaCURE® jewelry, orders take 6-8 weeks to complete.
+These are hand made and may vary slightly.

 Artist Biography by Stephen Thomas Erlewine